Author Views for Accessibility

 Web editing is not supported in WCAG-conformant views, so Web Edit permissions must be turned off in the published workbook.

-Make sure users have permissions to access to the embedded views and are able to view the underlying data in the View Data window.
+Make sure users have permissions to access to the views and are able to view the underlying data in the View Data window.

 Publishing to Tableau Public